rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 LDP
 ---

-The Label Distribution Protocol (LDP) is a protocol defined for distributing labels.
+Label Distribution Protocol (LDP) is a protocol in which routers capable of Multiprotocol Label Switching (MPLS) exchange label mapping information.
+Two routers with an established session are called LDP peers and the exchange of information is bi-directional.
+LDP is used to build and maintain LSP databases that are used to forward traffic through MPLS networks.

+LDP discovery runs on UDP port 646 and the session is built on TCP port 646.
+During the discovery phase hello packets are sent on UDP port 646 to the 'all routers on this subnet' group multicast address (224.0.0.2).

+LDP is defined by the IETF (RFC 5036).

 Configuration
 ~~~~~~~~~~~~~

 Following an example LDP configuration with one instance
-attached to two network interfaces.
+attached to a network interface function.

 .. code-block:: json